 The Lake Superior National Marine Conservation Area provides incredible views of the lake that will soon be the largest protected fresh water lake in the world.

-In the spring, during migration, the shores of Black Bay is a favourite spot for birdwatchers to see thousands of birds from hundreds of species as they made their way north.
+In the spring, during migration, the shores of Black Bay are a favourite spot for birdwatchers to see thousands of birds from hundreds of species as they make their way north.

 Sleeping Giant Provincial Park